mjj4791/python-buienradar/CHANGLOG.rst

 All notable changes to this project will be documented in this file.
 Changes that did not make it into a new release are marked with [unreleased].

+[1.0.0] - 2019-03-02
+""""""""""""""""""""
+**changed**

+- moved from old XML API to new json API

+**new**

+- New sensor types:

+  - added (json only): barometerfc, barometerfcname, feeltemperature, rainlast24hour, rainlasthour
+  - addef forecast for (json only): minrain, maxrain

 [0.91] - 2018-02-15
 """""""""""""""""""
 **changed**